Gusto/gusto.github.io/_posts/2013-08-07-employees.markdown

 | Field                     | Description
 | :----------               |:-------------
 | `id`                      | the unique identifier of this employee in the ZenPayroll system.
+| `version`                 | version of this object.
+See <a href="/v1/considerations/versioning/">the versioning documentation</a> for a more in depth explaination of versions.
 | `first_name`              | employee's first name.
 | `middle_initial`          | employee's middle initial.
 Not guaranteed to exist.
 | `last_name`               | employee's last name.